graycenw/website/content/podcast/07Bugs/index.md

 ---
 title: "7: An accidental bug theme"
-summary: "piders, butterflies, kissing bugs and the powerhouse of the cell.
+summary: "Spiders, butterflies, kissing bugs and the powerhouse of the cell.
 Interview with chemical enginees Tom Aunins and biochemist Dilara Batan."

 tags:
 - podcasting